ealbrechtsen/assignment-advanced-csharp-prosa-2025/README.md

 # prosa-csharp-advanced-assignment-2025

-This repository contains my assignment from the **"Advanced C#"** course offered by PROSA.
-This course builds upon the **"Basic C#"** course and focuses on modern software development techniques using C#.
+(Once finished it will contain an...)
+Approved solution for the final assignment in the **"Advanced C#"** course by PROSA, taught by Michell Cronberg.
+Demonstrates advanced C# development skills, including software architecture, REST API development, unit testing, and database management with Entity Framework Core.